TheKikGen/MPC-LiveXplore-bootstrap/README.md

    Rename the image file before copying it to the usb key by removing the ".bootstrapxx" after ".img".
    The launch script on the internal ssd will find the tkgl_bootstrap script automatically.

+   Concerning these images: very little has been changed.
+It is mainly about enabling SSH, a standard feature of Linux, and checking
+   if a script exists on a usb key at boot time.
+That's all.
+Upgrading your MPC or Force with one of these images will not brick your
+   hardware.
+The update procedure is strictly the same as the one you use for the official images but of course, I can't be held responsible for any problem.

 3. Create your module and adapt the /tkgl_bootstrap/scripts/tkgl_bootstrap script to your needs

    Copy paste a script module example (for example the mod_telnetd) to create your own.